clf32137/base/numerical/c/NumericalRecipiesCode/NumericalRecipesVS/NumericalRecipesVS/ReadMe.txt

     "Source Files" filter).

 NumericalRecipesVS.cpp
     This is the main application source file.
+Which I deleted!!
+Muhahahahahahahahahaaaaaaaa

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: